Bridge mode is the simplest solution to integrate nEdge into an existing network.

 - by using a dedicated network interface (this setup requires at least 3 network interfaces)

-- by using a virtual network interface on a VLAN (only 2 network interfaces required)
+- by using a virtual network interface by configuring a VLAN (only 2 network interfaces required)

-On Ubuntu 16, the management interface configuration should be written to the /etc/network/interfaces.d/nedge_mgmt.conf configuration file.
-Here is an example on how to set up a virtual network interface for the VLAN case above (the dedicated interface case is trivial):
+On Ubuntu 16 (deprecated), the management interface configuration should be written to the /etc/network/interfaces.d/nedge_mgmt.conf configuration file.
+Here is an example:

-The configuration above specifies to create a virtual interface br0.86 with VLAN 86.
-The VLAN id (86 in this example) should match one of the VLAN ids flowing through the VLAN trunk.
+The VLAN ID (15 in the example) should match one of the VLAN IDs flowing through the VLAN trunk.
 Such virtual interface will be created after reboot.
 When the VLAN Trunk mode is running on the nEdge device, the administrator can connect to the management IP (10.10.10.1 in this example) by configuring a network interface on the same network (10.10.10.0/24 in this example).
 For example:

 $ ifconfig eth0 10.10.10.99 netmask 255.255.255.0

-The switch port connected to the administrator eth0 interface must be tagged with the same VLAN id configured in the nedge_mgmt.conf file (86 in this example) in order for this to work.
+The switch port connected to the administrator eth0 interface must be tagged with the same VLAN ID configured in the nedge_mgmt.conf file (15 in this example) in order for this to work.

 Due to an open issue (https://github.com/ntop/ntopng/issues/2117) users must be very cautious when configuring blocking policies in this mode as they will affect the management interface as well and possibly block management access.